NicoloMoretti/barracks/docs/scripting-guide.md

 (if
   false
 =>
-  (chat-to-all "the condition was true")
+  (chat-to-all "The condition was true!!")
 )
 (else
-  (chat-to-all "the condition was false")
+  (chat-to-all "The condition was false!!")
 )

-; prints "the condition was false"
+; prints "the condition was false!!"

 ```